Some North Dakota GOP lawmakers abstain from Hindu prayer

 Lutheran pastor and freshman Rep. Jeff Hoverson of Minot sat at the back of the chamber to “protest” the prayer.

 “I don’t want to be compelled to pray to a false god,” Hoverson said.
-A handful of other lawmakers also stood or sat at the back of the chamber during the prayer, which was the first in the chamber by a Hindu.
-The lawmakers returned to their seats on the floor when the prayer was over.
+A handful of other lawmakers also stood or sat at the back of the chamber during the prayer.
+The lawmakers returned to their seats on the floor when Tuesday’s prayer was over.

 Hoverson said he met with Zed prior to floor session to tell him his protest “was nothing personal.”
 He said the two hugged, exchanged handshakes and business cards.